 2.2.1 These regulations apply to all taught undergraduate (including integrated masters) and postgraduate awards.
-Derogation from these regulations may be permitted by the University's Academic Board on recommendation from the Academic Regulations and Policy Committee to meet the accreditation requirements of Professional, Statutory and/or Regulatory Bodies (PSRBs) or to enable subject norms within a discipline where University requirements may be considered too strict, such as number of attempts permitted in an academic cycle.
+Derogation from these regulations may be permitted by the Academic Regulations and Policy Committee to meet the accreditation requirements of Professional, Statutory and/or Regulatory Bodies (PSRBs) or to enable subject norms within a discipline where University requirements may be considered too strict, such as number of attempts permitted in an academic cycle.
 Any such derogations will be specified in Appendix B to this Handbook.